This is an official version.

 (k) determine the nature, form and capacity of all packages to be used for containing alcoholic liquor kept or sold under this Act and the Liquor Control Act ; and

-(l) do all the things that are considered necessary or advisable by the corporation for the purpose of carrying into effect this Act and the regulations or the Liquor Control Act.
+(l) do all the things that are considered necessary or advisable by the corporation for the purpose of carrying into effect this Act, the Liquor Control Act , the Cannabis Control Act or a regulation made under those Acts.

 1973 No104 s26; 1985 c28 s3; 1992 c12 s5